Terrazzo Floors in UK Homes: Care, Polishing & Restoration Explained

 - Polished

-If your main concern is “getting the shine back”, this article explains what’s realistic: Restoring shine to terrazzo floors.
+If your main concern is simply “getting the shine back”, this article explains what’s realistic and why results vary: Restoring shine to terrazzo floors.

 - Hidden terrazzo floor restored after lifting coverings